Mario Arnello

 Mario Arnello Romo (born 25 December 1925) is a Chilean lawyer, scholar, poet and politician, and one of the founders of the right-wing National Party in 1966.

+Arnello is a professor of public international law and Chilean border studies at the Faculty of Law, University of Chile, a position he has held for many years.
+He also served as president of the Academic Evaluation Commission and as an independently elected councilor of the Faculty, while maintaining a private legal practice.

-During Augusto Pinochet's dictatorship (1973–1990), Arnello was director of DIBAM (1986–1990) and special ambassador both at United Nations (1974–1978) and in the Organization of American States (1974–1976).
+During the regime of Augusto Pinochet (1973–1990), Arnello was director of DIBAM (1986–1990) and special ambassador both at United Nations (1974–1978) and in the Organization of American States (1974–1976).

-Biography
+Life and career

 Early life

-Born in 1925, his parents were José Arnello Alcorta and Zulema Romo Romo.
-His maternal side made him involved in politics, world he already knew well through familiars like his uncle Luis Salas Romo, politician from Radical Party, who was minister during the first government of Arturo Alessandri Palma (1920–1924), whom Arnello knew when he was eight.
+Born in 1925, Arnello was the son of José Arnello Alcorta and Zulema Romo Romo.
+Through his maternal family, he was exposed to politics from an early age, particularly through relatives such as his uncle Luis Salas Romo, a politician of the Radical Party who served as a minister during the first government of Arturo Alessandri Palma (1920–1924).
+Arnello himself met Alessandri when he was eight years old.

-He completed his secondary studies at Instituto Nacional General José Miguel Carrera, where he performed as Student Center's president.
-Likewise, in 1941, he was one of the founding members of institution's Castilian Letters Academy (whose Spanish acronym is ALCIN) while he was in the 5th grade.
-There he met with Chilean important writers such as Pablo Neruda, Salvador Reyes and Francisco Coloane.
-Around 1938–1941 seasons, he felt attraction for nationalist ideas, so that he had sympathy towards to National Socialist Movement of Chile, the fascist murdered group in the Seguro Obrero massacre (1938) under Alessandri Palma's second government (1932–1938).
+Arnello completed his secondary education at the Instituto Nacional General José Miguel Carrera, where he served as president of the Student Center.
+In 1941, while in his fifth year, he was also among the founding members of the institution's Academy of Castilian Letters (Spanish acronym: ALCIN).
+Through the academy, he came into contact with prominent Chilean writers, including Pablo Neruda, Salvador Reyes and Francisco Coloane.

-In early 1940s, he joined Universidad de Chile School of Laws, receiving him with a thesis called "Syndicalism", which was approved with distinction.
-A time later after his certification, he reached a scholarship from Instituto de Cultura Hispánica (then controlled by francoism) for a PhD in law at University of Madrid.
-This time his thesis (made in 1953) was called "El sindicato español" (the Spanish syndicate), which was influenced by National syndicalists political ideas of the Spanish fascist party FET y de las JONS (commonly known as Falange; 1937–1977).
+In the early 1940s, Arnello enrolled at the University of Chile School of Law, graduating with a thesis entitled Syndicalism, which was approved with distinction.
+Following his graduation, he received a scholarship from the Instituto de Cultura Hispánica, then an institution of Francoist Spain, to pursue doctoral studies in law at the University of Madrid.
+His doctoral thesis, completed in 1953 and entitled El sindicato español –«The Spanish Syndicate»–, reflected the national-syndicalist political ideas associated with the Spanish fascist party FET y de las JONS, commonly known as the Falange (1937–1977).